exercism/docs/mentoring/choosing_a_solution.md

    If they've submitted multiple iterations, you can switch through these using the numbers in circles at the bottom left or using the `Previous` and `Next` buttons located at the bottom right of this panel.
    If they've only submitted one iteration, you won't see those icons.

-2. At the top of the student's code, you can use the tabs at the top to switch between the student's code, the instructions, and the tests.
+2. At the top of the student's code, you can use the tabs to switch between the student's code, the instructions, and the tests.
    This is useful for reminding yourself what the student has been asked to do in this exercise.

-3. You'll also see an indicator as to whether the tests have passed or failed (located at the top right of this left panel), as well as buttons dowload the student's code or to copy the student's code to your clipboard.
+3. You'll also see an indicator as to whether the tests have passed or failed (located at the top right of this left panel), as well as buttons to download the student's code or copy the student's code to your clipboard.
    If they failed, clicking on this indicator will open a modal that shows you the specific details of their test run, so you can see what they did wrong.

 The right hand side of the screen holds a panel containing the mentorship interaction.
 At the top of this panel, you'll see three tabs.